dariobotas/protractor-qa-challenge/README.md

 the files to work with Page Object and Cucumber, I needed to search about it. </p>
 <p>That's where i found this article and github repository https://medium.com/@amitprabhu/cucumber-with-protractor-275552fd32d9.
 A few other articles and videos as well that helped me to understand how to work with it.</p>
 <p>These and other fonts/resources like stackoverflow helped me to automate as per requested.</p>
 <p>2.
-Automate in this ways make sense to me and helped to learn and understand how to automate with protractor.</p>
+Automate in this ways make sense and helped me to learn and understand how to automate with Protractor.</p>
 <p>3.
 With this in mind, the objective with all of this is to have (ideally) this work tree with Protractor:</p>
 <pre>
 │   LICENSE